stcorp/muninn/docs/config.md

 # Section "none"

-This section contains backend specific settings for the ``none`` storage backend, of which there are currently none.
+This section contains backend specific settings for the ``none`` storage backend and may contain the following settings:

+- ``tmp_root``: [Optional] path where temporary data should be stored.

 When using this backend, muninn does not maintain an archive storage, and instead uses the ``remote_url`` product property to point to products in local